 Employees and officers are prohibited from serving as an officer, director, employee or consultant of any company whose business interests materially conflict with the interest of Vizient, including any participating vendor.
-Members of Vizient's Board of Directors and advisory committees must adhere to conflicts of interest policies that require the member to disclose service on any board of directors of any participating vendor and be recused from any decisions relating to such vendors.
+Members of Vizient's Board of Directors must adhere to the conflicts of interest policy that requires member to disclose service on any board of directors of any participating third party and be recused from any decisions relating to such third party.
+Advisory committee members have similar requirements.